turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 The increasing demands on the software by more complex missions drive its growth.
 The bigger software gets, the harder it is to maintain and test.
 As there is now slowdown in the rise of complexity to be expected, better ways to manage it are needed.

-## Managing software complexity through higher-level programming languages
+## Managing Software Complexity through Higher-Level Programming Languages

 Programming languages are tools to solve problems.
 Different problems require different tools and the large number of existing, and also used, languages provide ample resources to find one that fits the task at hand.